Structure

 Soft Skills (5 ECTS)

 MAP soft skills courses strengthen, amongst others, the interpersonal, communication, business and management skills of our students.
-The changing seminars include courses on management and the elaboration of a business plan as well as a course organised by Fraunhofer IISB.
+The changing seminars include for example courses on management and the elaboration of a business plan.

 3rd Semester Courses